MukhtarKaz/PolyglottalWeek-NewsBlogApp/README.md

 1. Good suggestion if you make error
 2. Good Exception handling
 3. Circular import -
+4. Python ternary operator - "do something" if true else "do another thing"

 ##  Difference between JS and Python